Galerius: Rule as Augustus

-With so many emperors now in existence, in 308 Galerius, together with the retired emperor Diocletian and the now active Maximian, called an imperial 'conference' at Carnuntum on the River Danube to rectify the situation and bring some order back into the imperial government.
-Here it was agreed that Galerius' long-time friend and military companion Licinius, who had been entrusted by Galerius with the defense of the Danube while Galerius was in Italy, would become Augustus in the West, with Constantine as his Caesar.
+With so many emperors now in existence, in 308 Galerius, together with the retired emperor Diocletian and the now active Maximian, called an imperial conference at Carnuntum on the River Danube to rectify the situation and bring some order back into the government.
+Here it was agreed that Licinius would become Augustus in the West, with Constantine as his Caesar.
 In the East, Galerius remained Augustus and Maximinus remained his Caesar.
 Maximian was to retire, and Maxentius was declared a usurper.